 Heat olive oil in a medium sized skillet and add onion; cook until softened but not browned.
 Add the ground beef and cooked until browned, breaking the meat up.
 Drain and set aside.

-To the same skillet, add the ketchup, hot sauce, yellow mustard, and Worcestershire sauce; stir in water and sugar and blend well.
+To the same skillet, add the ketchup, hot sauce, yellow mustard, and Worcestershire sauce; stir in cola, root beer, Dr Pepper or water and sugar and blend well.
 Add the Cajun seasoning, paprika, garlic powder, allspice, celery seed, salt and pepper.
 Grate about 3 passes on the microplane of whole nutmeg into the sauce, if desired.
 Bring mixture up to a boil, add the meat, reduce and simmer for about 30 minutes on medium low.

 Meanwhile grill the hot dogs.
 Brush the hot dog buns with a light layer of melted butter and toast on the upper rack of the grill.
 Place hot dog in a bun, top with the hot dog sauce, and garnish as desired.